yohannd1/snippets/makefiles/README.md

-# Makefiles

-This directory contains other directories with makefile environments for some programming languages and other use cases.
+This folder contains templates for usages of Makefiles in some specific languages or use cases.